 Arthur Frank Burns

-Measuring Business Cycles, coauthored with Wesley Mitchell and published in 1946 by the National Bureau of Economic Research (NBER), is a massive empirical study of previous business cycles.
-In it, Burns and Mitchell distilled a large number of statistical indicators of recessions and expansions into one signal of turning points in the U.S. business cycle.
-The NBER, a private nonprofit research institute, is now the organization that announces when recessions begin and end.
-Much of the institute’s approach is based on work done by Burns and Mitchell.
+A later book, Measuring Business Cycles, coauthored with Wesley Mitchell, was a massive empirical study of previous business cycles.
+Burns and Mitchell distilled a large number of statistical indicators of recessions and expansions into one signal of turning points in the U.S. business cycle.
+Their book was published by the National Bureau of Economic Research, a private nonprofit research institute.
+The NBER is now the organization that announces when recessions begin and end.
+Much of NBER's approach is based on work done by Burns and Mitchell.
 Their book, more than any other single accomplishment, gave Burns a reputation as an expert in business cycle forecasting.

-Burns earned all his degrees at Columbia University.
-He began teaching economics at Rutgers University in 1927.
-In 1945, he became became a professor at Columbia University and, in 1959, became the John Bates Clark professor of economics.
-From 1953 to 1956 he was chairman of President Dwight D. Eisenhower’s Council of Economic Advisers.
-He was president of the NBER from 1957 to 1967, and president of the American Economic Association in 1959.
+Burns earned all his degrees at Columbia University and did all his teaching there.
+From 1953 to 1956, he was chairman of President Eisenhower's Council of Economic Advisers.
+From 1957 to 1967, he was president of the NBER, and in 1959, president of the American Economic Association.
 From 1981 to 1985 Burns was the U.S. ambassador to the Federal Republic of Germany.